-- Participate in a brief virtual meet-and-greet with SBHA. - Participate in six 90-minute learning sessions over three months by engaging in learning collaborative activities and discussions. - Participate in one 60-minute coaching call with SBHA throughout the learning collaborative. - Share learned information with colleagues. - Complete periodic surveys to help improve learning collaborative activities for clinicians and other partners. - Participate in a 30-minute 90-day follow-up call in June 2024.
+- Participate in a brief virtual meet-and-greet with SBHA in late September/early October 2024. - Participate in six 90-minute learning sessions (October December 2024) by engaging in learning collaborative activities and discussions. - Share learned information with colleagues. - Complete baseline, midpoint, and end-point surveys to help improve learning collaborative activities. - As a team, complete a 90-day survey in March 2025. - Participate in a 30-minute 90-day follow-up call in March or April 2025.